Corporals killings: Killings

 Corporals Wood and Howes were wearing civilian clothes and driving in a silver Volkswagen Passat hatchback.
 The Mac Brádaigh funeral was making its way along the Andersonstown Road towards Milltown Cemetery when the corporals' car appeared from the opposite direction.
-The car drove straight towards the front of the funeral, which was headed by several black taxis.
-It drove past a Sinn Féin steward who had signalled it to turn.
+The car was driven straight towards the front of the funeral, which was headed by several black taxis.
+It was driven past a Sinn Féin steward who had signalled the driver to turn.
 Mourners at the funeral said they believed they were under attack from Ulster loyalists.
-The car then mounted a pavement, scattering mourners, and turned into a small side road.
-When this road was blocked, it then reversed at speed, ending up within the funeral procession.
+The driver then mounted a pavement, scattering mourners, and turned into a small side road.
+When this road was blocked, the driver then reversed at speed, ending up within the funeral procession.
 Wood attempted to drive the car out of the procession but his exit route was blocked by a black taxi.

 An angry crowd surrounded the car, smashed the windows and attempted to drag the soldiers out.
 Wood produced a Browning Hi-Power 9mm handgun, which each of the soldiers was armed with.
 Wood climbed partly out of a window and fired a shot in the air, which briefly scattered the crowd.
 The crowd then surged back, with some of them attacking the car with a wheel-brace and a stepladder snatched from a photographer.
 The men were eventually pulled from the car and punched and kicked to the ground.

 The attack was witnessed by the media and passers-by.
-Journalist Mary Holland recalled seeing one of the men being dragged past a group of journalists: "He didn't cry out; just looked at us with terrified eyes, as though we were all enemies in a foreign country who wouldn't have understood what language he was speaking if he called out for help".
+Journalist Mary Holland recalled seeing one of the men being dragged past a group of journalists: "He didn't cry out; just looked at us with terrified eyes, as though we were all enemies in a foreign country who wouldn't have understood what language he was speaking if he called out for help."

-They were taken to nearby Casement Park sports ground, just opposite.
+They were taken to the Casement Park sports ground opposite.
 Here they were beaten, stripped to their underpants and socks, and searched by a small group of men.
-The BBC and The Independent wrote that the men were "tortured".
+The BBC and The Independent wrote that the men were tortured.
 A search revealed that the men were British soldiers.
 Their captors found a military ID on Howes which was marked "Herford", the site of a British military base in Germany, but it is believed they misread it as "Hereford", the headquarters of the SAS.

-Redemptorist priest Father Alec Reid, who played a significant part in the peace process leading to the 1998 Good Friday Agreement, intervened and attempted to save the soldiers, and asked people to call an ambulance.I got down between the two of them and I had my arm around this one and I was holding this one up by the shoulder ....
+The Redemptorist priest Father Alec Reid, who later played a significant part in the peace process leading to the Good Friday Agreement, intervened and attempted to save the soldiers, and asked people to call an ambulance.I got down between the two of them and I had my arm around this one and I was holding this one up by the shoulder ....
 They were so disciplined, they just lay there totally still and I decided to myself they were soldiers.
 There was a helicopter circling overhead and I don't know why they didn't do something, radio to the police or soldiers to come up, because there were these two of their own soldiers.